Document Exploitation: 6. Report

 Information collected from CEDs is normally reported in a SALUTE report or Intelligence Information Report (IIR) (SALUTE = Size, Activity, Location, Unit, Time, Equipment).
 The IIR is the most widely recognized and accepted format within the Intelligence Community, and is typically generated at higher echelons, such as division, corps or theater commands.
 SALUTE reports are also referred to as SPOT reports or SPOTREPS and are expeditious reports to provide timely intelligence or status updates regarding events that could have an immediate and significant effect on current planning and operations.
 Tactical commanders, interrogators and intelligence analysts contribute content for SALUTE reports and IRRs.

-DOCEX Equipment

-Items typically utilized by tactical DOCEX Site Exploitation Teams or DOCEX Support Teams include: